 - Did they bring additional people (kids)?
 Is everyone there who needs to be?

-- If you aren’t okay with the interaction, feel pressured or have doubts, don’t proceed!
+- Set this up as a meet and greet and not the actual adoption.
+This way if you aren’t okay with the interaction, feel pressured or have doubts, don’t proceed!
 Continue looking for someone else.

 Completing the Re-Homing